scala/scala3/docs/_spec/06-expressions.md

 Let ´\mathit{pt}´ be the expected type of the try expression.
 The block ´b´ is expected to conform to ´\mathit{pt}´.
 The handler ´h´ is expected conform to type `scala.Function[scala.Throwable, ´\mathit{pt}\,´]`.
-The type of the try expression is the [weak least upper bound](03-types.html#weak-conformance) of the type of ´b´ and the result type of ´h´.
+The type of the try expression is the [least upper bound](03-types.html#least-upper-bounds-and-greatest-lower-bounds) of the type of ´b´ and the result type of ´h´.

 A try expression `try { ´b´ } finally ´e´` evaluates the block ´b´.
 If evaluation of ´b´ does not cause an exception to be thrown, the expression ´e´ is evaluated.